How CertScore Verifies Your Credentials

 Self-Reported

-What it means: We confirmed the credential exists and is valid, but cannot cryptographically prove it belongs to you.
+What it means: We confirmed the credential exists and is valid, but ownership could not be confirmed through the issuing platform.

 How it works: We fetch the credential from the provider's public page and check that the name matches your profile.
 This confirms the credential is real, but anyone can view a public verification page, so name matching alone isn't enough to prove ownership.